cronvel/nextgen-events/README.md

 Features that are unlikely to be supported:

 * Remote emit with a nice value (does not make sense at all through a network)
-* Contexts cannot be shared, think of it as if they were namespaced behind the proxy
+* Contexts cannot be shared across different proxies/client, think of it as if they were namespaced behind their proxy